wblumberg/Barotropic-Python/README.md

 (forecast or analysis), extract the non-divergent component, compute vorticity, and
 advect along this vorticity using the barotropic vorticity equation.
 As this model
 uses "real" atmospheric data (which is not barotropic), the results are rarely stable
 beyond ~5 days of forecasting.
+The plots (global and North America (regional) are output into a figures/ directory by default

 Current problems with the model is that kinetic energy is not conserved as well when terrain is added.
 If you know why this is, please contribute to the code by opening up a Github issue.